raspberrypilearning/looping-sprites/en/step_4.md

 --- /task ---

 --- task ---
-Change the code to make your new sprite move differently to the first sprite.
+Think about how this sprite will be different to the first sprite.

 How big should the sprite be?
 Which direction will it point in?

+Will the sprite appear behind or in front or other sprites?
+**Add me in: generic-scratch-layers**

+Try different movement patterns:

+**Add me in: generic-scratch-spin-around**

+**Add me in: generic-move-in-a-circle**

 --- /task ---

 --- task ---
-Try different movement patterns.

-**Add me in: scratch-spin-around**

-**Add me in: move-in-a-circle**
+Make sure you have selected the sprite that you want to change and click on the Code tab.

+Change the code so that the new sprite does what you want it to.

+--- /task ---

+--- task ---
+If you have time, you can keep adding more sprites.
+Make each one different to the others.

 --- /task ---

 --- save ---